Common questions

 How is fractional IT leadership different from hiring an MSP?

 A managed service provider (MSP) typically handles day-to-day technical support — fixing things when they break.
-A fractional IT director operates at the strategic level: aligning technology with your mission, planning budgets, managing vendors (including your MSP), leading modernization projects, and advising your executive team.
-Many of our clients use both — we provide the leadership layer, and an MSP handles the ticket queue.
+A fractional IT director operates at the strategic level: aligning technology with your mission, planning budgets, managing vendors including your MSP, leading modernization projects, and advising your executive team.
+Many clients use both — Dragonfish provides the leadership layer, and an MSP handles the ticket queue.

 How much does fractional IT leadership cost?

-Every engagement is scoped to what you actually need — there's no one-size-fits-all price.
+Every engagement is scoped to what you actually need.
 Most organizations start with a focused number of hours per week and scale from there.
-Compared to hiring a full-time IT director ($150K–$200K+ in salary and benefits), fractional leadership is significantly more cost-effective while still providing senior-level expertise.
-We'll give you a clear, honest quote after a discovery call — no inflated proposals.
+Compared to hiring a full-time IT director, fractional leadership is significantly more cost-effective while still providing senior-level expertise.
+You will get a clear, honest quote after a discovery conversation — no inflated proposals.

 Microsoft 365 & Google Workspace